-Newport County is famous for our seafood, especially our lobster rolls.
-Whether they're served hot and drizzled with butter on a toasted bun or cold and tossed with mayo and a few secret ingredients on a croissant, one thing remains the same: they're always decadently delicious.
+Not to brag, but Newport is pretty famous for seafood, especially when it comes to lobster rolls.
+Served hot and drizzled with butter on a toasted bun or cold and tossed with mayo and a few secret ingredients on a croissant, one thing remains the same: they're always insanely delicious.
 It's no wonder they've been named among the best by publications like Yankee Magazine, Coastal Living, Food Network and The Daily Meal.

 Overwhelmed by where to go?
 Don't worry, we've got you covered.
 We boiled it down to our favorite spots below.

-Located in the center of downtown Newport, your Lobster Bar lobster roll comes with complimentary panoramic views of Newport Harbor and Narragansett Bay.
+Located in the center of downtown Newport on Bowen's Wharf, your Lobster Bar lobster roll comes with complimentary views of Newport Harbor and Narragansett Bay.
 Choose from a hot lobster roll braised in butter, or a lobster salad roll with dill, lemon, celery and light mayo.

-Another seafood oasis located in downtown Newport, Benjamin's Restaurant and Raw Bar serves up both hot lobster rolls and a traditional lobster salad rolls.
+Another hot spot for fresh local seafood in downtown Newport, Benjamin's Restaurant & Raw Bar serves up both hot lobster rolls and traditional lobster salad rolls.
 Served with coleslaw and a side of fries.

 This overstuffed (in the right kinda way) lobster roll is brimming with fresh lobster meat, mixed with mayo and a secret seasoning we're still trying to get our hands on.
 Served on a buttery bun with a side of coleslaw and steak fries.

 No, you're not seeing double.
 Easton's Beach Snack Bar really does serve up two lobster rolls for the price of one.
-These twin lobster rolls are served with a size of fries for $15.87.
+These renowned twin lobster rolls are served with a side of fries for $15.87.
 Kick up your feet at their beach-side snack bar and feast with an ocean view.

 The Mooring's Lobster croissant (okay, we made an exception) has been on their menu for 15 years, a testament to its delicious decadence.
 Chilled, lightly dressed lobster meat is served on a warm, buttery, flaky croissant with a hint of tarragon.
 Your life will never be the same.

-This Bristol Waterfront seafood restaurant puts a unique twist of lobster rolls.
+This Bristol Waterfront seafood restaurant puts a unique twist on traditional lobster rolls.
 A combination of juicy lobster meat with mayo, dill, a touch of sugar and a few secret ingredients we'll never know make this lobster roll served on warm brioche bun an absolute must-try.